-If your dining room table is covered with mountains of paper now is the time to tackle those mounds, and after throwing away (or shredding) the junk, put the rest into the home filing system you created in Week # 13 of the Challenge.
+If your dining room table is covered with mountains of paper now is the time to tackle those mounds, and after throwing away (or shredding) the junk, put the rest into the home filing system you created in an earlier Challenge.

 The other things you're likely to have in your dining room (and that at least some of which will stay there) include:

 In regard to these common items, get rid of anything broken or stained, and pieces from sets you no longer own (unless you absolutely love them).

 In addition, go ahead and get rid of any very nice and expensive items that you actually detest.
 You know, the one you got as a wedding present years ago but think is hideous and wouldn't be caught dead actually using.